AviatrixSystems/avxlabs-docs/ace_automation_self_service/docs/4_setup.md

     # organization = "<replace-with-your-Terraform-Cloud-organization-and-uncomment>"
 ```

-It should look similar to the following with the name of your `Terraform HCL` organization.
+It should look similar to the following with the name of your `HCP Terraform` organization.

 ![GitHub Versions Edit](images/setup-gh-versions.png)